 Why Zero Access Encryption Is the New Gold Standard

 What if your email provider physically couldn't read your messages?
+Not "won't."
+Can't.

 That’s what zero-access encryption can do for your email.